hashicorp/terraform-provider-azurerm/website/docs/d/storage_containers.html.markdown

 # Data Source: azurerm_storage_containers

-Use this data source to access information about an existing Storage Containers.
+Use this data source to access information about the existing Storage Containers within a Storage Account.

 ## Example Usage